[Welcome to the 8K Universe (1)] Hearing From TV Experts: Charting the Present — and the Future — of 8K TVs Through Samsung’s Innovative Technologies

 Developing Optimal Picture Quality That Takes Viewing Experiences to the Next Level

 In order to learn more about the next steps for industry leader Samsung in terms of picture quality in the age of 8K technology, Samsung Newsroom asked the three TV professionals what their goals are.

 “As a developer, I feel the most accomplished when I hear the feedback that viewers think the images on-screen seem real to them,” said Han.
-“My goal is to further improve our algorithms by optimizing a range of components in order to deliver picture quality that is ‘more real than real’ to viewers.”
+“My goal is to further improve our algorithms by optimising a range of components in order to deliver picture quality that is ‘more real than real’ to viewers.”

 For Song, creating technologies that bring real value to users is of the utmost importance.
-“While the development department works to create the best picture quality through technological innovation, I am more involved in optimizing products to bring high-quality experiences to as many viewers as possible,” said Song.
+“While the development department works to create the best picture quality through technological innovation, I am more involved in optimising products to bring high-quality experiences to as many viewers as possible,” said Song.
 “I will continue to deliberate on what other kinds of user value we can bring to our viewers.”

 Finally, from Lee’s perspective, the goal is and always has been to provide users with experiences that go beyond simply watching content.
 “The most important value that a display can provide is to present images that seem more real than reality itself,” explained Lee.
-“Through the best picture quality algorithms and leading sound performance, the optimal picture quality that is delivered then allows users to enjoy their favorite content without having to worry about adjusting the settings.
+“Through the best picture quality algorithms and leading sound performance, the optimal picture quality that is delivered then allows users to enjoy their favourite content without having to worry about adjusting the settings.
 Our ultimate goal is to offer superb picture quality that enables users to thoroughly enjoy their viewing experiences that go beyond simply watching content.”

 Stay tuned to Samsung Newsroom for the second and final part in this series highlighting the role of the 8K TV and the innovative technologies Samsung has been developing to provide the best possible viewing experiences to its users.